Ministerial Resident for Service and Immersions

 4. Assists the Director with SJU volunteer experiences and programming including:

-c.
-Training and development regarding the mission of the program
+d.
+Training and development regarding the mission of programming

-5. Promotes service and generosity among current and graduating SJU undergraduate students, including:
+5. Promotes service, generosity, and community outreach among current and graduating SJU undergraduate students, including:

 a.
 Supports and promotes service opportunities made available by Saint John’s Abbey (i.e., Benedictine Volunteer Corps)

 b.
-Assists in the selection of beneficiaries of Sunday 9pm Mass Collections
+Assists in the selection of beneficiaries for Sunday 9pm Mass Collections

 c.
 Assists as needed in planning and presentation of monthly staff development meetings.